So you’re starting a publication with Curated? Congratulations! Your first question is probably, “How do I get people to subscribe?”.

 Promotion is necessary for growing your list, but the most important factor in sustained growth is to concentrate on the quality of your links and commentary.

 If your list is designed to promote your company, it’ll be tempting to only link to your own articles.
-However, it’s probably better to be much more broad with your content than that.
+However, it’s probably better to be much broader with your content than that.
 Don’t make issues too focused on your own marketing posts and instead include genuinely interesting content from across the web, from anyone!
-Your publication’s branding and occasional link to your own content will keep people informed on what you’re doing while at the same time ensuring that there’s enough non-marketing focused content that they’ll still want to read every issue you publish.
+Your publication’s branding and the occasional link to your own content will keep people informed on what you’re doing while at the same time ensuring that there’s enough non-marketing-focused content that they’ll still want to read every issue you publish.

 You also want to keep your publishing schedule regular.
 No matter how often you decide to publish, make sure you stick to it!
 Make publishing a priority for whoever is responsible for putting each issue together.
 Once you have a base set of subscribers, who are getting genuine value from it, they’ll share it with people without you even having to ask them to.